codedwrench/xlinkhandheldassistant/README.md

 - TP-Link TL-WN823N V2 (Realtek rtl8192eu (kimocoder/rtl8192eu))

 ## Wifi cards that have been tested and found working on Plugin Mode (Linux, kernel 5.x / Windows 10):
+### Note:
+On Windows it has been found that some drivers will not allow for selecting a channel when forming an adhoc network, this is only an issue with SSID swapping games when "Use SSID from host broadcast" is used.

 ### Atheros
 - TP-Link TL-WDN4800 (Atheros AR93xx (ath9k))
   (On Windows 10 some people are seeing some problems, this issue is not there on Linux) (Needs Windows 7 drivers on Windows 10)